cran/prodigenr/README.md

 This is a *pro*ject *di*rectory *gen*erato*r* (`prodigenr`) that will
 create a project directory structure with template files necessary for managing and analyzing data for a variety of projects.
-This allows for a standardized approach to having a modular research project.
+This allows for a standardized approach to having a modular research project, while also taking advantage of existing well-developed and maintained infrastructures and processes (Rstudio and devtools).

 # How to install